-(3) In 2015, the portion of the loan amount charged off at default increased from 73 percent to 79 percent.
-This change resulted in a \$330 million reduction to the balance of the receivable for partially charged-off loans.
+Represents the current period recovery shortfall - the difference between what was expected to be collected and what was actually collected.
+Additionally, in third-quarter 2018, the portion of the loan amount charged off at default increased from 79 percent to 80.5 percent.
+This change resulted in a \$32 million reduction to the balance of the receivable for partially charged-off loans.
+These amounts are included in total charge-offs as reported in the "Allowance for Private Education Loan Losses" table.